Medically reviewed by Drugs.com. Last updated on Feb 15, 2021.

 Contact your doctor immediately if signs or symptoms of hypopituitarism develop suddenly or are associated with a severe headache, visual disturbances, confusion or a drop in blood pressure.
 These could be signs and symptoms of sudden destruction of the pituitary gland tissue (pituitary apoplexy), often caused by bleeding into the pituitary gland.
 Pituitary apoplexy is a medical emergency and requires prompt medical attention.

 Hypopituitarism has a number of causes.
 In many cases, hypopituitarism is caused by a tumor of the pituitary gland.
 As a pituitary tumor increases in size, it can compress and damage pituitary tissue, interfering with hormone production.
 A tumor can also compress the optic nerves, causing visual disturbances.

 In addition to tumors, certain diseases or events that cause damage to the pituitary gland may also trigger hypopituitarism.
 Examples include:

 - Brain surgery

-- Infiltrative diseases, such as sarcoidosis, which is an inflammatory disease occurring in various organs; Langerhans cell histiocytosis, in which abnormal cells cause scarring in numerous parts of the body, such as the lungs and bones; and hemochromatosis, which causes excess iron deposition in the liver and other tissues
+- Infiltrative diseases, which affect multiple parts of the body, including sarcoidosis, an inflammatory disease occurring in various organs; Langerhans cell histiocytosis, in which abnormal cells cause scarring in numerous parts of the body; and hemochromatosis, which causes excess iron deposits in the liver and other tissues

-- Severe loss of blood during childbirth, which may cause damage to the front part of the pituitary gland (Sheehan syndrome or postpartum pituitary necrosis)
+- Severe loss of blood during childbirth, which may cause damage to the front part of the pituitary gland (Sheehan's syndrome or postpartum pituitary necrosis)

-Diseases of the hypothalamus, a portion of the brain situated just above the pituitary, also can cause hypopituitarism.
-The hypothalamus produces hormones of its own that directly affect the activity of the pituitary.
+Tumors or diseases of the hypothalamus, a portion of the brain situated just above the pituitary, also can cause hypopituitarism.
+The hypothalamus produces hormones of its own that directly affect the activity of the pituitary gland.

 In some cases, the cause of hypopituitarism is unknown.